zola-25/Explain-My-Energy/docs/index.markdown

 - The data provided by n3rgy is not always up-to-date.
 There may be a lag of days or even weeks between the data being collected by the smart meter and it being available through the n3rgy consumer service.
 This means the application may not be able to show you your most recent energy usage data.

-- There may limited amout of historical data available.
+- There may limited amount of historical data available.
 If you've only recently moved into a property, or your energy provider has only recently started providing data to n3rgy, then there may be limited historical data available.
 This makes it difficult to provide accurate forecasts of future energy usage and costs.